7 Best Health Insurance Plans for Retirees and Seniors

 If you choose Original Medicare, the only way to have coverage for prescription drugs is to sign up for a stand-alone prescription drug plan called Medicare Part D. It's important to get Part D because you may need more prescription drugs as you get older, and medications can be very expensive.

 You don't normally need a Part D plan if you have Medicare Advantage because most plans pay for prescription drugs.
-But, it's a good idea to buy a Part D plan if your Medicare Advantage policy doesn't have this coverage.
+However, it's a good idea to buy a Part D plan if your Medicare Advantage policy doesn't have this coverage.

 • Affordable generics: All plans have $0 copays for generic drugs.
 Wellcare will also ship your medications to your home at no extra cost to you.